 3. Social pressure makes life stressful for the couple

 Since inter-caste marriage is not well accepted in Indian society, the couple has to face a lot of societal pressure.
-No one will support the couple, especially if they have married without the approval of the parents.
-While renting apartments, landlords might create an issue regarding the inter-caste situation.
-The couple may have no friends and no relatives may come forward to extend any help
+While renting apartments, landlords create issues because of the inter-caste marriage badge.
+The couple may have no friends or relatives who come forward to extend any help.

 4. Lifestyle differences are difficult to cope with

 The partners will have different lifestyles and cultures since they belong to different castes.
+What if one is conservative and the other modern?
+One is a staunch vegetarian while the other a lover of meat?
+Often the value systems are very different.
+For one a certain festival is important while for another a different one.
+What gets more important?
+Who celebrates what?
+How much money is spent on one against the other?
 This means that they have to adjust and accommodate these differences.
 A majority of the couples fail to do so, because of which arguments and fights become a common phenomenon among couples.
+Perhaps the parents see this and hence try and convince children not to take this step or refuse to allow them to marry at all?

 5. Continuous interference of the family members in married life